HL7/davinci-dtr/input/pagecontent/changehistory.md

   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-50790">FHIR-50790</a> - Must Support Expectations
+  <a href="https://jira.hl7.org/browse/FHIR-50790">FHIR-50790</a> - Clarified guidance on ability for DTR client to expose questionnaire items and how they are exposed
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-51100">FHIR-51100</a> - Add a warning about legal rights to terminology
+  <a href="https://jira.hl7.org/browse/FHIR-51100">FHIR-51100</a> - Added a 'dragon' warning about legal rights to terminology in "Questionnaire Design"  (<a href="specification.html#questionnaire-design">link</a>)
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-50499">FHIR-50499</a> - Need to explain rules for updating coverage-information with DTR
+  <a href="https://jira.hl7.org/browse/FHIR-50499">FHIR-50499</a> - Added narrative guidance to explain rules for updating coverage-information with DTR (<a href="specification.html#determinations-from-adaptive-forms">link</a>)
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-49898">FHIR-49898</a> - Context ID from PAS is not mentioned in parameter table.
+  <a href="https://jira.hl7.org/browse/FHIR-49898">FHIR-49898</a> - Updated the context parameter to say "CRD, CDex, or PAS-provided context" (<a href="StructureDefinition-dtr-qpackage-input-parameters.html#profile">link</a>)
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-49885">FHIR-49885</a> - Referenced Parameter is missing
+  <a href="https://jira.hl7.org/browse/FHIR-49885">FHIR-49885</a> - Corrected the Questionnaire Package operation to explicitly list all parameters (<a href="OperationDefinition-questionnaire-package.html#parameters">link</a>)
   </li>
 </ul>